manishrps/mslearn-dp100/instructions/01-create-a-workspace.md

 > **Tip**: To run a code cell, select the cell you want to run and then use the **&#9655;** button to run it.

-## Stop your compute instance

-If you've finished exploring Azure Machine Learning for now, you should shut down your compute instance to avoid incurring unnecessary charges in your Azure subscription.

-1. In Azure Machine Learning studio, on the **Compute** page, select your compute instance.
-2. Click **Stop** to stop your compute instance.
-When it has shut down, its status will change to **Stopped**.